Don't see your waxed canvas question answered here?

 Waxed Canvas

-When and how do I know my item is ready for a rewax?
+How do I test my item to see if it is ready for a rewax?

 The easiest way to test the waterproofing of your item is to grab a spray bottle and wet the entirety of the item, with extra saturation of highly-exposed areas, and observe if the water is beading and running off.
 After, let it sit for 30 to 60 minutes and wipe off your item; light, residual dampness on the surface is normal, but the fabric should not be dark or saturated.
 Check the inside, of your item, if there's permeation, it's time to get it waxed.